ay/devenv/README.md

 # devenv

-devenv is a tiny bash script that lets you quickly bootstrap a local development environment with the latest stable versions of Ruby with [rbenv](https://github.com/sstephenson/rbenv), Node and io.js with [nvm](https://github.com/creationix/nvm), Python with [pyenv](https://github.com/yyuu/pyenv), and Go.
+devenv is a tiny bash script that lets you quickly bootstrap a local development environment with the latest stable versions of Ruby with [rbenv](https://github.com/sstephenson/rbenv), Node with [nvm](https://github.com/creationix/nvm), Python with [pyenv](https://github.com/yyuu/pyenv), and Go.
 Everything is installed **locally** in your home directory.

 ## Requirements